shoui520/CF-SV7-Linux/README.md

 The switch also physically cuts USB power to the Bluetooth controller (typically on bus 1-7), which is an EC-level behaviour independent of this daemon.
 This script only handles the Wi-Fi rfkill side, since Bluetooth is already handled by the hardware.
 ```

+### Function keys

+All function keys work and produce scan codes, they can be mapped to anything you wish.
+These two: F8 (projector) and F10 (hibernate/suspend), don't do anything by default.
+The system receives the input, but doesn't know what to do with it.
+If you wish to replicate the Panasonic intended Windows experience, you can set keyboard shortcuts in KDE:

+1. Open KDE System Settings
+2. Go on "Keyboard" and then "Shortcuts"
+3. Under Applications, click on KDE System Settings.
+Set a shortcut for **Display Settings**.
+Press F8.

+Hibernate requires additional setup.

+### Sleep issues

 ### KDE Performance Optimization:
 #### Disable file indexer:
 ```